Wolfy42/EOF-JPA-CompatibilityLayer/README.md

 7. Start the 'EOGenerate' with the EOTemplates in this project (They will create the JPA-Layer)
 8. Set the new EditingContext-Factory (ERXEC.setFactory(new JPAFactory());)

-### Sample-App
+### Or the Sample-App
-* Have a look at the sample app as a template for setup of just use the sample app for tests
+* Have a look at the sample app as a template for setup or just use the sample app for tests

 ## Some (hopefully interesting) notes
 **EO-PK-Table**